rumpelsepp/blog/content/blog/2020-10-15-ssh-through-websocket.md

 * is piped into `reverse.socks`
 * which is connected to the reverse tunnel to T on port 22
 * which goes through the `webcat` tunnel.

+On your local machine you can now connect to your local portforwarding with:

 ```
 $ ssh -p 2222 user@localhost